 Just this past April, it was the celebration of Malbec grape.
 Many folks are not familiar with the grape, other than they know they like it, and they see much of imported from Argentina.
 The long and short of it, the grape mostly originated in the Bordeaux region of France, where it's one of the five grapes allowed to be blended in red wines produced there.
 Some will undoubtedly argue, no, no, it hails from Cahors, France, Malbec's 'real' ancestral home and goes by a couple other names there, Côt and Auxerrois.
 The styles from Cahors is typically much leaner, rustic and abundantly tannic, compared its Argentine counterpart, which is typically, rich, lush, and what some would even call opulent.
-There's much truth to support that assertion, from the experiences I've had with this varietal I'd say that's spot on in general.
+There's much truth to support that assertion, from the experiences I've had with this varietal I'd say that assessment is spot on in general.
 While the Malbec grape may have French heritage, I'd suggest, it has evolved, now sporting Argentine soul.